Luxury Hotels in Positano: Exceptional Places to Stay on the Amalfi Coast

 Exclusions aren’t about quality.
 They’re about clarity.
 This list prioritises hotels that materially change how Positano feels once you’re inside.
 If a property doesn’t do that — even a very good one — it doesn’t belong in this bracket.

-If you’re drawn to smaller properties with a more personal feel, there’s a separate edit of Positano’s best boutique hotels, where scale and style matter more than statement addresses.
-It’s a different conversation — and a better fit.
+➡️ If you’re drawn to smaller properties with a more personal feel, there’s a separate post of Positano’s best boutique hotels, where scale and style matter more than statement addresses.
+It’s a different conversation — and a better fit

 What Not to Book (Even If the Hotel Is Excellent)